apache/systemds/spark-mlcontext-programming-guide.md

 We create a script object using String `s`, and we set `m` and `n` as the outputs.
 We execute the script, and in the results we see we have Matrix `m` and Double `n`.
 The `n` output variable has a value of `110.0`.

 We get Matrix `m` and Double `n` as a Tuple of values `x` and `y`.

-We then convert Matrix `m` to an RDD of IJV values, an RDD of CSV values, a DataFrame, and a two-dimensional Double Array, and we display the values in each of these data structures.
+In Scala, we then convert Matrix `m` to an RDD of IJV values, an RDD of CSV values, a DataFrame, and a two-dimensional Double Array, and we display the values in each of these data structures.

+In Python, we use the methods `toDF()` and `toNumPy()` to get the matrix as PySpark DataFrame or NumPy array respectively.

 <div class="codetabs">